tlamidi/lam-python-proj3/README.md

 I loop through all the question in the question array.
 First created a 'for loop i.e 'for question in questions:
 Basically, this is to ask user question and store the response inside the variable 'answer = input(question.prompt)'.
 With 'if statement', this is to determine if the user get the question right.
 Giving, 'if answer == question.answer', this is to check if the answer the student gave is equal to the answer of the current question that were asking.If it is true, I just want to see score increment.
 That is score += 1.
 Basically we are adding 1 to the score.

+Finally, within the loop, I would like to print the result.
+That is, to print out how many questions out of the total questions the user get right.
+Looking into the print statement,
+        print("You got" + str(score) + "/" + str(len(questions)) + "correct")
+In the statement, 'Score' is the number of question user got right.
+With "str(score)", this is to first convert number into string.
+Also with str(len(questions,)), this is to first convert number into string, len() also to figure out how many questions were in the question array.
+With the print statement, it would print out how many questions user got right.
+Lastly the run_test function() is called. i.e
+                run_test(questions).